mattvestal/Waste-Detection/README.md

 `f2py -c -m impackage impackage.f90`

 If you use a mac (not ARM) then the compiled module is already available.
+If needed, the other python libraries called can be installed through pip with:

+`pip install -r requirements.txt`

 The main program is run through the bash script program.sh.